 Ja Rule: Living Off Experience, nigga, that’s hard

-Naturally, this got me thinking about other “original rapper names” and compared to what I found, The Warlocks actually has a nice ring to it.
+Naturally, this got me thinking about other original rapper names, and compared to what I found, The Warlocks actually has a nice ring to it.

-Logic initially went by the highly questionable moniker Psychological before shortening it, and J. Cole was the Therapist, which might be the low-key worst first moniker ever.
-A good way to tell if a name is bad is to do the, “Yo man you should check out the new [insert stage name] tape” and if the name makes you laugh out loud, it's terrible.
+Logic initially went by the highly questionable moniker Psychological before shortening it, and J. Cole was The Therapist, which might be the worst original moniker ever.
+A good way to tell if a name is bad is to do the, “Yo, man, you should check out the new [insert stage name] tape” and if the name makes you laugh out loud, it's terrible.

 Jermaine's not the only one to take his name from someone with a Doctorate degree though.
-There’s also Macklemore’s first name.
+There’s also Macklemore’s first name: Professor Macklemore.

 When I came out to Pratt Art School for the summer, I was going to thrift shops and dressing up in random crazy outfits.
 Whenever I do that—and I’d go out in the town and get drunk and shit—when I would go do that, I was “Professor Macklemore.”
 Eventually, people just started calling me that.
 After I put out my first album, I was 17, I dropped the Professor and started just going by Macklemore. —Macklemore (Complex)

 The only thing me and Big [Boi] had was "Scenario" on cassette and we rapped for days, just going.
 And in high school, my first rap name was Jhaz because of these niggas.
 It was J-H-A-Z; I don't know how I was thinking I was spelling that shit.
 [Crowd laughs.]
 Because of "Jazz (We've Got)."
-We would sit in high school and be like, "Man, we love them."
+We would sit in high school and be like, "Man, we love them." —André 3000

-And to think, we could have had a Jazzy and Jahz collabo track.
-The only thing that could top that is a joint album from Professor Macklemore and The Warlocks.
-Did you hear that new Therapist and Psychological joint?
-Man, shit's crazy.
+To think, we could have had a Jazzy and Jahz collabo track.
+The only thing that could top that would be a joint album from Professor Macklemore and The Warlocks.